 Take the stress out of holiday shopping by visiting one of the many holiday markets New York City has to offer.
-Convenient options exist throughout the five boroughs, from near the ferry terminal in Staten Island up to Manhattan’s Columbus Circle.
-You’re sure to find something different for everyone on your list—whether you’re looking for clothing, jewelry, toys or some one-of-a-kind craft—without having to brave crowded stores.
+You’ll be sure to find something different for everyone on your list—whether you’re looking for clothing, jewelry, toys or some one-of-a-kind craft—without having to brave crowded stores.
 Bonus: most markets have food vendors, good for keeping your stamina level in line with your holiday spirit.

 The Holiday Shops at Winter Village at Bryant Park

 More than 150 custom-designed glass kiosks line Bryant Park during the holiday season, giving these shops indoor-outdoor allure.
 The market attracts local and international artisans, who come to sell apparel, artwork, home goods, beauty products and toys as well as a wide selection of food.
 In the center of the park is a rink where you can ice-skate for free (skate rental runs $18–33; you can also bring your own).

 Grand Central Holiday Fair